The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 The Final Verdict

 That said, the whole point of this list is that there's no single best moisturizer for everyone.
 If you're dry, the Prequel Half & Half is doing something really special with peptides right now.
-If you're oily and have been burned by heavy creams before, the CeraVe Oil Control Gel-Cream might genuinely change how you feel about moisturizer.
-And if you're on tretinoin and your face is staging a revolt… the Atobarrier365 is the barrier hug you need.
+If you're oily and have been burned by heavy creams, the CeraVe Oil Control might genuinely change how you feel about moisturizer.
+If you're combination, the CeraVe PM is the quietest hero of this entire list.
+And if you're on tretinoin and your face is staging a revolt, the Atobarrier365 is the barrier hug you need.

 Next